gdbroman/broman.blog/_posts/2020/2020-08-13-on-being-employable.md

 Dystopian?
 A bit, I’ll admit.
 I'm definitely not being _professional_, anyways.
 In fact, if a recruiter were to read this, I’d probably be removed from that company’s hiring list.

 What being employable really means might be thought of as a sort of artificial humanism.
-The perfect employee is what you’d get if you instructed a robot to act human: An incapability with negative emotions, only displaying good will and enterprise.
-It's really quite simple: If you feel sad, stuff it inside and only let it out when there's no witnesses.
-Some emotions are even better if you yourself don’t even acknowledge: _Finding your work soul-destroyingly boring?
+The perfect employee is what you’d get if you instructed a robot to act human: An incapability with negative emotions - only displaying good will and enterprise.
+It's really quite simple: If you feel sad, stuff it inside and only let it out when there's no no one to witness.
+Some emotions are even better if you yourself don’t acknowledge: _Finding your work soul-destroyingly boring?
 Of course you aren’t!_

 And thanks to the publicity of the internet, you'll need to keep your “employability ranking” in mind even when you're on platforms that are supposedly not work-related such as Facebook and Instagram, since _anything you say on the internet may be used against you in the court of hiring._ Everything you post can be found with a quick Google search - and the recruiter _will_ Google search, mind you - so you better stay professional.